LAION-AI/natural_voice_assistant/README.md

 ### Increasing Naturalness of Speech and Responses

 - [ ] *Dataset of natural human dialogues*.
 Build a dataset (e.g., Youtube, Mediathek, etc.) with recorded dialogues between two or more humans for fine-tuning BUD-E.
+- [ ] *Reliable speaker-diarization*.
+Develop a reliable speaker-diarization system that can separate speakers, including utterances and affirmations that might overlap between speakers.
 - [ ] *Fine-tune on dialogues*.
 Finetune STT -> LLM -> TTS pipeline on natural human dialogues to allow the model to respond similarly to humans, including interruptions and utterances.

 ### Keeping track of conversations over days, months and years